 After consultation with the Graduate Students’ Association and consideration of economic job trends, the University of Alberta is the first Canadian university to implement the Professional Development (PD) Requirement (following some of the Ivy League colleges in the United States).

 The University of Alberta Professional Development Requirement includes an individualized career plan document called an Individual Development Plan (IDP) and the completion of eight hours of professional development activities inspired by your career plan.
-The steps are as follows:

-To help you take advantage of internships and other great professional opportunities available on campus your IDP must be finalized and reviewed by your supervisor or career mentor:
+To help you take advantage of internships and other great professional opportunities available on campus, your IDP must be finalized and reviewed by your supervisor or career mentor:

-Find, participate and log the eight hours of PD activities that interest you, proposed or inspired by your IDP and approved by your supervisor and department.
-To help you navigate the many professional development opportunities available to you, we have compiled a PD Opportunities guide.
+Find, participate, and log the eight hours of PD activities that interest you, proposed, or inspired by your IDP and approved by your supervisor and department.The eight hours of PD activities must be completed: